infiniteopt/InfiniteOpt.jl/docs/src/guide/result.md

 ## Variable Queries
 Information about the optimized variables is gathered consistently in comparison to typical `JuMP` models.
-With `InfiniteModel`s this is done by querying the optimizer model and using its stored variable mappings to return the correct information.
-Thus, here the queries are extended to work with the specifics of the optimizer model to return the appropriate info.
+With `InfiniteModel`s this is done by querying the transformation backend and using its stored variable mappings to return the correct information.
+Thus, here the queries are extended to work with the specifics of the transformation backend to return the appropriate info.

 !!! note
     1. Like `supports` the all variable based query methods below also employ the